thoth-station/mi/srcopsmetrics/entities/README.rst

 Time to Close an Issue Score (TTCI_SCORE)
 -----------------------------------------
-Score from "future", based on the least squares Polynomial model that fits the MTTCI_TIME data.
+Score from "future", based on the least squares Polynomial model that fits the MTTCI data.

 Time To First Review (TTFR)